Thea Brown (athlete)

 Thea Brown (born 19 March 2007) is a British track and field athlete who competes as a multi-event athlete.
+She won the British title in pentathlon in 2026, and placed second in the high jump and third in the 60 metres hurdles at the 2026 British Indoor Athletics Championships.

-Career
+Biography

 A Sale Harriers athlete, Brown won the 2022 English Schools heptathlon and Schools International indoor pentathlon titles.

 2023

 In February 2023, at the English national junior championships, she recorded a personal best in the long jump with a jump of 5.94 metres to win the U17 title.
 She ran a new national U17 record time of 8.39 seconds to win the 60 m hurdles title.

 In July 2023, she was selected team captain for the 2023 Commonwealth Youth Games held in Trinidad and Tobago.
 She won a silver medal as part of the English 4 × 100 m relay team.
 She also won silver at the games in the 100 m hurdles.
 In September 2023, she moved to fourth place on the British all-time list for the U17 heptathlon with a score of 5147, moving ahead of international athletes Jade O'Dowda and Katarina Johnson-Thompson on the list.